 The Sydney plastic surgeon says tummy tucks are one of the most popular procedures among his patients.
 “Most patients find that their confidence is improved, and they are more comfortable both in and out of clothes,” says Dr Merten.
 “Most patients also find that their ability to exercise is improved, and back pain is often improved as well, as the muscles of the abdomen are now working in a more efficient position.”

 Dr Merten points out that many of his tummy tuck patients simultaneously opt to address other areas of concern on their bodies.
-These patients often seek to combine the tummy tuck with procedures such as breast augmentation or liposuction for their flanks and thighs to achieve more dramatic results with one surgical visit, while simultaneously consolidating recovery time.
+These patients often seek to combine the tummy tuck with procedures such as Breast Enlargement or liposuction for their flanks and thighs to achieve more dramatic results with one surgical visit, while simultaneously consolidating recovery time.
 No matter what concerns his tummy tuck patients express, Dr Merten approaches each procedure with the goal of “[giving] all my patients the best possible abdominal shape for their physique, with as minimal scarring as possible.”

 About Steve Merten, FRACS

 Dr Steve Merten graduated from medical school at Sydney University, completed Fellowships in Aesthetic (Cosmetic) Surgery at the Melbourne Institute of Plastic Surgery and Monash University, and completed a Fellowship in Breast Reconstruction at the University of British Columbia, Canada.
 Dr Merten currently trains surgeons from around the world as a Clinical Senior Lecturer in Cosmetic Plastic Surgery at Macquarie University, Sydney.
 Dr Merten is a member of the Australian Society of Plastic Surgeons (ASPS), the Australasian Society of Aesthetic Plastic Surgery (ASAPS), the Royal Australasian College of Surgeons (RACS), and other organisations.
 He is available for interview upon request.